 You can also use the contact management software to segment customers into targeted groups.
 Segmenting helps you create more relevant, personalized marketing campaigns and outreach emails.

-Pipedrive’s user-friendly CRM includes helpful features like:
+Pipedrive’s user-friendly CRM features include:

 Comprehensive task management to assign leads and customers to specific team members